-This mini Galapagos off the coast of South Australia is one of the country’s most beautiful and underrated wildlife sanctuaries.
+This mini Galapagos is one of Australia’s most beautiful and underrated wildlife sanctuaries

-It takes just 45 minutes to travel from either Cape Jervis or Penneshaw to Kangaroo Island where it feels like you’ve stepped back in time.
-This island wonderland is packed with pristine beaches and natural habitats to explore.
-Kids here still ride bikes to school and farmers chase kangaroos off their front lawns before dawn, but it’s the local wildlife that’s the real draw card.
-Grey kangaroos, fur seals, dolphins, Australian sea lions, echidnas, koalas and dozens of other species have flourished on the island without the threat of species introduced to the mainland.
-Flinders Chase National Park is one of the best areas to spot the island's native wildlife.
-With plenty of famous picture-postcard sights to see, such as Admirals Arch and sparkling Vivonne Bay, Kangaroo Island is a ‘don’t miss’ destination.
+Arriving on Kangaroo Island feels like you’ve stepped back in time.
+Kids still ride bikes to school, and farmers chase kangaroos off their front lawns before dawn.
+But it’s the local wildlife that’s the real drawcard.
+Fur seals, dolphins, Australian sea lions, echidnas, koalas and, of course, kangaroos, have flourished here without the threat of species introduced to the mainland.
+The island also boasts some of the country's best beaches, pristine hiking trails and lip-smacking local produce.

 Our Kangaroo Island tours